-AAPM's report, Quality Assurance for Image-Guided Radiation Therapy utilizing CT-based Technologies, states that CT-based image-guidance systems have the potential to profoundly change how radiation therapy is delivered.
+AAPM's report, Quality Assurance for Image-Guided Radiation Therapy utilizing CT-based Technologies, states that CT-based image-guidance systems have the potential to profoundly change how RT is delivered.
 Quality control protocols used for these devices are highly dependent on their intended use.
 The primary aim of image-guidance is to detect and correct positional uncertainties and as such, attention should be given to the geometric accuracy assessment.
-As PTV margins become tighter, the geometric accuracy of radiation therapy delivery systems becomes as important as the dosimetric accuracy, meriting implementation of daily quality control procedures (Bissonnette, 2012).
+As PTV margins become tighter, the geometric accuracy of RT delivery systems becomes as important as the dosimetric accuracy, meriting implementation of daily quality control procedures (Bissonnette, 2012).

-American College of Radiology (ACR)
+American College of Radiology (ACR)/American Society for Radiation Oncology (ASTRO)

-ACR's Practice Parameter for Image-Guided Radiation Therapy states IGRT has led to substantially greater accuracy and precision of radiation delivery.
+ACR-ASTRO's Practice Parameter for Image-guided Radiation Therapy states IGRT has led to substantially greater accuracy and precision of radiation delivery.
 The need for accuracy and precision has been increased by research, which shows that the accuracy of targeting using IGRT significantly affects overall survival.
 This need for accuracy is potentially being met by ongoing advances in radiation planning and delivery that allow for much more conformal dose distributions, sharper dose gradients, and higher doses per fraction.
 Thus, IGRT is particularly applicable to highly conformal treatment modalities, such as 3D-CRT, IMRT, or heavy particle therapy.
-Common indications for IGRT include any target volume located near or within critical structures and/or in tissue with inherent setup variation, any target volume in close proximity to critical structures that must be protected, any volume of interest that must be covered with narrow margins to adequately protect immediately adjacent structures, any target volume that is subject to daily variation that is due to internal motion, any target where the adjacent area has been previously irradiated and abutting fields must be precise, or any scenario in which dose escalation is planned beyond the usual doses for similar tumors (ACR, 2019).
+Patient positioning prior to simulation is determined by the radiation oncologist and is based on patient comfort, reproducibility, and the effect on location of anatomic structures (i.e. prone versus supine).
+Some immobilization devices used to improve accuracy and reproducibility in patient positioning devices are vacuum-formable cushions, head rests, prone belly boards, and abdominal compression devices.
+Techniques used to account for intrafraction and interfraction target movement, and possible residuals from onboard image registration, localization, and correction procedures for targets significantly affected by motion as related to the IGRT approach include respiratory gating, tumor tracking, abdominal compression, full bladder, or DIBH.
+Common indications for IGRT include any target volume located near or within critical structures and/or in tissue with inherent setup variation, any target volume in close proximity to critical structures that must be protected, any volume of interest that must be covered with narrow margins to adequately protect immediately adjacent structures, any target volume that is subject to daily variation that is due to internal motion, any target where the adjacent area has been previously irradiated and abutting fields must be precise, or any scenario in which dose escalation is planned beyond the usual doses for similar tumors (Luh, 2020).

 ASTRO's Coding Resource states IGRT can be considered when using 3D-CRT, IMRT, PBRT and external beam-based accelerated partial breast irradiation.
 Any time a target volume is located within or near critical structures, IGRT may be indicated to improve the therapeutic ration.
 Common clinical indications include, when the target volume is subject to daily variation due to internal motion, the immediately adjacent area has been previously irradiated, volume of interest must be covered with narrow margins to protect immediately adjacent structures and when dose escalation is planned.
-Additionally, IGRT is not indicated, but not limited to superficial treatment of skin cancer or to align bony landmarks without implanted fiducials (ASTRO, 2023).
+Additionally, IGRT is not indicated, but not limited to superficial treatment of skin cancer or to align bony landmarks without implanted fiducials (ASTRO, 2024).